AvatarWorld/FinchUnitySDK/README.md

 The documentation are available from the [wiki page](https://github.com/FinchTechnologies/FinchUnitySDK/wiki).

+You can [report issues](https://github.com/FinchTechnologies/FinchUnitySDK/issues) found in the SDK and documentation.

 ## Getting started using ready scenes as basis

 * Open "Assets/Finch/Scenes/ShiftSample" scene if you want to use SDK for 6DOF controller.